 .. py:decorator:: removename Remove name of the decorated function. .. py:decorator:: setnewname(name) Set name of the decorated function to *name*.

 There is no py:deco role to link to a decorator that is marked up with this directive; rather, use the py:func role.

 Same as py:decorator, but for decorators that are methods.

 Refer to a decorator method using the py:meth role.

-Signatures of functions, methods and class constructors can be given like they would be written in Python, with the exception that optional parameters can be indicated by brackets:
+Signatures of functions, methods and class constructors can be given like they would be written in Python.

 Default values for optional arguments can be given (but if they contain commas, they will confuse the signature parser).
 Python 3-style argument annotations can also be given as well as return type annotations: